-Figure 5.6 Correlate Analytes dialog
+Figure 5.5Correlate Analytes dialog

 There are three Analyte Correlation Options available for how to choose analytes and display correlations.
 Correlate All will display all pairs of correlations for all available analytes.
 For the remaining two options, analytes are selected from the list of Available Analytes.
 Correlate within a subset will display all pairs of correlations for the analytes selected.
-Correlate subset to all will display all pairs of correlations from the list of available analytes which involve at least one of the analytes selected.
+Correlate subset to all will display all pairs of correlations for the analytes which involve at least one of the analytes selected.
 Clicking "Analyze" populates the table using the specified option.

-Under Filter Options in Figure 5.6, several filters are available for screening out correlations whose absolute values do not significantly exceed a threshold.
+Under Filter Options in Figure 5.5, several filters are available for screening out correlations whose absolute values do not exceed a threshold.
 Clicking the box next to "Show pairs with" activates this filter.
 Then chose the correlations of interest from the drop down menu: Any Correlations, All Correlations, Pearson's r, Spearman's rho, or Kendall's tau-b.
-Any Correlations implies that if any of Pearson's r, Spearman's rho, or Kendall's tau-b have absolute values statistically greater than the value specified, the pair of analytes will be displayed.
-All Correlations implies that all three correlations must have absolute values statistically greater than the value specified.
+Then select if the absolute value of this value or values has to be significantly greater than the specified value, or if it simply must be greater with no condition of significance.
+Any Correlations implies that if any of Pearson's r, Spearman's rho, or Kendall's tau-b have absolute values that meet the criteria, the pair of analytes will be displayed.
+All Correlations implies that all three correlations must meet the criteria.
 When Pearson's r, Spearman's rho, or Kendall's tau-b are selected, only the correlation chosen is tested against the value specified.

-The table in Figure 5.6 shows pairs of analytes in the first two columns, and is populated with three correlations: Pearson's r, Spearman's rho, and Kendall's tau-b.
+The table in Figure 5.5 shows pairs of analytes in the first two columns, and is populated with three correlations: Pearson's r, Spearman's rho, and Kendall's tau-b.
 Under Table Options, clicking the Show correlation confidence intervals box will add confidence intervals to the table for all three correlations.
 Clicking the Show correlation p-values box will show the p-value for each correlation for a test to determine if the correlation is significantly different from zero.
 Clicking Export table to disk allows for the table to be exported outside of VSP.

-Double-clicking on any row in the table displays a graph of the pair of analytes for that row like the one shown in Figure 5.7.
-Checking the Add graph to report box (Figure 5.7), or checking the box in the left-hand column of the table (Figure 5.6) will insert this plot into the automated report.
-By default, the entire table is displayed in the report, but graphs are not automatically displayed.
-Only pairs of analytes with checked rows in the table have graphs included in the automated report.
+Double-clicking on any row in the table displays a graph of the pair of analytes for that row like the one shown in Figure 5.6.
+Checking the Add graph to report box (Figure 5.6), or checking the box in the left-hand column of the table will insert this plot into the automated report.
+By default, the entire table is displayed in the report, but graphs are not automatically displayed if the "checked" button is selected under Report Options at the bottom of the dialog.
 To display only checked rows in the table within the automated report, select the first button under Report Options.
-Otherwise the report will display all show all pairs of analytes shown within the table in the Correlate Analytes dialog.
+Otherwise the report will display all pairs of analytes shown within the table in the Correlate Analytes dialog.